 Bob and Almeady Jones circa 1900 with their 10 children.
 They valued religion, education, hard work and family.

-Through his early teens, Bob Jones herded sheep for his father and lived in the area that’s now Westlake.
-After the war, he moved closer to Denton Creek and started a cattle and farming operation.
+For a few years starting around 1860.
+Bob Jones herded sheep for his father.
+Bob and his brother Jim bought 60 acres from their father, and Bob bought Jim out.
+In the mid-1860s, Bob moved closer to Denton Creek and started a cattle and farming operation.
 Bob Jones became one of the area’s largest landowners, eventually owning 1,000-2,000 acres on the Tarrant County-Denton County line.
 Much of that land is now under Lake Grapevine.

 In 1902, the family built Mount Carmel Baptist Church near Bob Jones Road and White’s Chapel.
 Family members remember that it burned, perhaps from being hit by lightning, in 1964 or ’65.
 Read family remembrances of the church at the end of this file.